Empirical Framework for Cournot Oligopoly with Private Information

 \section{Data}

-For our application, we consider the global market for crude oil from January 1992 to December 2019.
-Besides being an important industry globally, crude oil is a homogeneous product where producers compete in quantities, making it an appropriate application.
-The production data are available from the \emph{Monthly Energy Review} published by the U.S. Energy Information Administration.\footnote{The \emph{Monthly Energy Review} is available from this website \url{https://rb.gy/rygmcz}.} We observe the monthly productions of 20 major oil-producing countries: see Figure \ref{fig:rawoutput}.
-In terms of our model, we treat each country as a competing firm.
+For our application, we consider the global market for crude-oil from January 1992 to December 2019.
+Besides being an important industry globally, crude-oil is a homogeneous product where producers compete in quantities, making it an appropriate application.
+The production data are available from the \emph{Monthly Energy Review} published by the U.S. Energy Information Administration.\footnote{The \emph{Monthly Energy Review} is available from this website \url{https://rb.gy/rygmcz}.} We observe the monthly productions of 20 major oil-producing countries.
+We treat each country as a competing firm.

 Figure \ref{fig:rawoutput} displays time series of monthly output data (measured in millions of barrels), while Table \ref{tab:summary} reports summary statistics.
-As we can observe, countries vary greatly in their production levels, from Ecuador, Egypt, and Libya at the lowest end of production to Russia, Saudi Arabia, and the U.S. at the highest.
-These differences suggest cost asymmetry across countries.
+As we can observe, all countries produce strictly positive output each month, which is consistent with the second part of Assumption \ref{assump:distributions2}.
+We may observe zero production if we consider production over a shorter period.
+We also see that countries differ in their productions, from Ecuador, Egypt, and Libya at the lowest end of production to Russia, Saudi Arabia, and the U.S. at the highest.
+These differences suggest cost asymmetry.
 Furthermore, the productions have a time trend, so we de-trend them first.

 We also observe oil prices (per barrel) published by the St. Louis Federal Reserve.
 Figure \ref{fig:prices} shows the time series and histogram of these prices, expressed in 2019:Q4 U.S.\ dollars.
 The prices range from \$7.57 to \$112.24, with a mean of \$41.43 and a standard deviation of \$27.71.